pingcap/docs/tidb-cloud/tidb-cloud-poc.md

 ### 4. Can I take more than 2 weeks to complete a PoC?

-If you want to extend the PoC trial period or are running out of credits, contact [PingCAP](https://en.pingcap.com/contact-us/) for help.
+If you want to extend the PoC trial period or are running out of credits, [contact PingCAP](https://www.pingcap.com/contact-us/) for help.

 ### 5. I'm stuck with a technical problem.
 How do I get help for my PoC?

-You can always contact [PingCAP](/tidb-cloud/tidb-cloud-support.md) for help.
+You can always [contact TiDB Cloud support](/tidb-cloud/tidb-cloud-support.md) for help.